obonaventure/cnp3/book/network/network.rst

 .. figure:: fig/network-fig-106-c.png
    :align: center
-   :scale: 50
+   :scale: 70

    A simple Internet with peering relationships

 To understand the `customer->provider` relationship, let us consider the simple internetwork shown in the figure above.
 In this internetwork, `AS7` is an enterprise domain that is connected to one provider : `AS4`.
 The contract between `AS4` and `AS7` allows a host inside `AS7` to exchange packets with any host in the internetwork.
 To enable this exchange of packets, `AS7` must know a route towards any domain and all the domains of the internetwork must learn a route via `AS4` that allows them to reach hosts inside `AS7`.
 From a routing viewpoint, the commercial contract between `AS7` and `AS4` will lead to the following routes being exchanged :

- - over a `customer->provider` relationship, the `customer` domain advertise to its `provider`  all its routes and all the routes that it has learned from its own customers.
+ - over a `customer->provider` relationship, the `customer` domain advertises to its `provider`  all its routes and all the routes that it has learned from its own customers.
  - over a `provider->customer` relationship, a `provider` advertises all the routes that it knows to its `customer`

 The second rule ensures that the customer domain will receive a route towards all destinations that are reachable via its provider.
 The first rule allows the routes of the customer domain to be distributed through the Internet.